Professional Master of Landscape Architecture Admissions Requirements

 Submissions are due by 11:59pm (EST; Eastern Standard Time).

-Transcripts from all post-secondary institutions attended must be submitted electronically on the Online Admissions Application.
+Transcripts from all post-secondary institutions attended must be submitted electronically.
 Applicants who receive an offer of admission will be required to submit official hard copy transcripts to the John H. Daniels Faculty of Architecture, Landscape, and Design prior to registration.

 Carefully read the Transcripts page for submission instructions.

 Applicants whose primary language is not English and who graduated from a university where the language of instruction and examination is not English must provide proof of English language proficiency.
 The required minimum scores and further details on how to submit test results are listed on the School of Graduate Studies website.
 This requirement should be met at the time of application.

 1. Self-report the test results on the online admission application as instructed and;

 2. Arrange for the official results to be sent electronically to the University of Toronto by the testing agency.
 The Daniels Faculty will not approach testing agencies on behalf of an applicant.